common-idioms/common-idioms.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-# Welcome!

-My name is Common Idioms, and I'm a language learner I'm also a bit of a tech nerd.
-A while back, I realized I could combine those two passions to make the learning process better for everyone.

-## What I Do Here

-In short: **I create high-quality language resources.**

-But I don't do it the old-fashioned way.
-Instead, I write custom scripts and programs to handle the heavy lifting.
-I put in the **personal effort**—reviewing, refining, and organizing the material to make sure it's genuinely useful, accurate, and easy to use.

-It's the best of both worlds: the speed and power of code, with a human touch to ensure quality.

-***
+My name is **Common Idioms**, a passionate language learnier.
+I would design systems and programs which gave me better resouces to learn quickeer.
+I have decided to share them here with you!

 ## The Resources